Nebiyou-Daniel/EAD-Projects/README.md

 5. Online Registration System

   - Description: This project is a simple name, email and password registering web-app.
   - Technologies: HTML, MySQL, Java, JSP

+6. Task Management System
+  - Description: This project is a specialized to-do app that stores task details and has basic authentication.
+It also supports sorting and searching for tasks.
+  - Technologies: HTML, MySQL, Java, JSP

 ## Contributing